Convert Markdown to HTML using Jinja2 templates

 2. config.yaml from the XDG configuration directories in order (typically /etc/xdg/md-to-html, and then ~/.config/md-to-html).

-3. All config files specified with the -c option.
+3. All config files specified with the -c option (in order).

 4. Options specified with -o "var: value" on the command line